-My name is Sanjeev Dasgupta and I am a senior from New Delhi, India studying Political Science.
+My name is Sanjeev Dasgupta and I am a senior from New Delhi, India studying Political Science at Duke University.
 I love having discussions with people about anything even remotely related to politics, particularly international politics (like seriously, I can talk about this stuff for hours and hours), so if that’s something you are into, definitely hit me up!
 I am particularly passionate about refugee issues, peace and conflict studies, development policy and human rights more broadly.

 As a good student growing up in Delhi, India, Sanjeev Dasgupta was expected to take mostly courses in STEM fields.
 However, “by graduation, I realized I hated all of that,” he says.
 His search for meaningful study and work has taken him to at least five countries so far.
 In the process, he has discovered a passion for addressing the causes and consequences of human displacement, and his time at Duke is poising him to make an impact after graduation.

 How did you end up in such an offbeat, unconventional and unusual career?

 Sanjeev came to Duke broadly interested in peace and conflict studies, but summer experiences in Serbia for DukeEngage narrowed his focus.
 He was in Serbia as an escalation of a major migration crisis across Europe was taking place.
 As Hungary closed its borders to migrants, thousands in Serbia became stuck in a place in which they neither expected nor wanted to stay.
 “I had been studying conflict resolution and human rights at a meta level,” Sanjeev notes, “but my Serbia experience drove home how policy impacts people on the ground.”